Cerify-Systems/Cerify-apppppp/README.md

 - Uses a simplified backend with shell scripts to process .sol files
 - Returns predetermined test responses instead of actual SKLEE analysis
-- Is perfect for frontend development and testing
 - Allows local testing without cloud dependencies
 - Simulates the full application flow without the actual analysis engine